-1510s, "serving as an organ or instrument," from Latin organicus, from Greek organikos "of or pertaining to an organ, serving as instruments or engines," from organon "instrument" (see organ).
-Sense of "from organized living beings" (objects that have organs) is attested from 1778.
+1510s, "serving as a means or instrument," from Latin organicus, from Greek organikos "of or pertaining to an organ, serving as instruments or engines," from organon "instrument" (see organ).
+The sense of "from or characteristic of organized living beings" (objects that have organs) is attested from 1778.
 The sense of "forming a whole with a systematic arrangement or coordination of parts" is by 1817.
-The meaning "free from pesticides and fertilizers" first attested 1942.
+The meaning "free from pesticides and fertilizers" is attested by 1942.
 Organic chemistry is attested from 1831.
 Earlier was organical "relating to the body or its organs" (mid-15c.) and Middle English had organik, of body parts, "composed of distinct substances, possessing distinct properties" (c.
 1400).